DomainDrivenArchitecture/dda/architecture/K8s.md

 4. ...

 ### Securing the Dashboard
 In general we have a quite different vision for our Dashboard Security than is expected in [the standard manual](https://github.com/kubernetes/dashboard/wiki/Accessing-Dashboard---1.7.X-and-above) if we want to expose it to the public/make it easy to access through the Browser.

+#### How can we inject users for dashboard?
+* one possibility is to create a new ServiceAccount, make the appropriate RoleBinding.
+A Bearer token is automatically created and can be used to login.

 #### Version 1: Securely Exposing the Dashboard to the Public
 The Skip Button makes the Dashboard use its ServiceAccount to log in.
 This means that the person who skipped login can access everything that the Dashboard-Account can access.